Skip to main content

 Email: al106250@ucf.edu

-Alberly Perez is a second year Ph.D. student in the Industrial and Organizational Psychology Program at the University of Central Florida.
+Alberly Perez is a third year Ph.D. student in the Industrial and Organizational Psychology Program at the University of Central Florida.
 Her research interests include employee well-being, technology in the workplace, future of work, and counterproductive work behavior.

 Boram Kim (UCF TRT Trainee) Industrial and Organizational Ph.D.
 Program, University of Central Florida